We’re living through particularly stressful times right now.

 First of all, I wanted to find out how Dr. Puterman defined stress.
 At a base level, he explained that stress happens when we face situations that seem more demanding than we can handle.

-We might overcome that situation by focusing our energy, or we may start to feel threatened (like how I feel when an anonymous number shows up on my phone).
+We might overcome that situation by focusing our energy, or we may start to feel threatened—like how our nomadic ancestors would have felt fighting off apex predators, or how I feel having to actually call people on the phone right now.

-Dr. Puterman explained, “If you prepare really well for an exam, you could be stressed, but see the exam as an exciting challenge and be invigorated by writing it."
+“If you prepare really well for an exam, you could be stressed, but see the exam as an exciting challenge and [you could] be invigorated by writing it."

 “If you’re a student that perhaps didn’t prepare as well, you may be threatened by the exam, and the physiology of that stress will become more heightened and might interfere with your performance.”